New Jersey: Rail and bus

 NJ Transit operates extensive rail and bus service throughout the state.
 A state-run corporation, it began with the consolidation of several private bus companies in North Jersey in 1979.
 In the early 1980s, it acquired Conrail's commuter train operations that connected suburban towns to New York City.
 NJ Transit has 12 rail lines that run through different parts of the state and 165 stations statewide.
-Most of the lines end at either Penn Station in New York City or Hoboken Terminal in Hoboken, although some lines serve service to both terminal stations.
-One line provides service between Atlantic City and Philadelphia.
+Most of the lines end at either New York Penn Station in Midtown Manhattan or Hoboken Terminal in Hoboken, although some lines provide service to both terminal stations.
+The Atlantic City Line provides service between Atlantic City and Philadelphia.

 NJ Transit also operates three light rail systems in the state.
 The Hudson-Bergen Light Rail connects Bayonne to North Bergen, through Hoboken and Jersey City.
 The Newark Light Rail is partially underground, and connects downtown Newark with other parts of the city and its suburbs, Belleville and Bloomfield.
 The River Line connects Trenton and Camden.

 The PATH is a rapid transit system consisting of four lines operated by the Port Authority of New York and New Jersey.
 It links Hoboken, Jersey City, Harrison, and Newark with New York City.
 The PATCO Speedline is a rapid transit system that links Camden County to Philadelphia.
 Both the PATCO and the PATH are two of only five rapid transit systems in the United States to operate 24 hours a day.

 Amtrak operates numerous long-distance passenger trains in New Jersey, both to and from neighboring states and around the country.
 In addition to the Newark Airport connection, other major Amtrak railway stations include Trenton Transit Center, Metropark, and the historic Newark Penn Station.

 The Southeastern Pennsylvania Transportation Authority, or SEPTA, has two commuter rail lines that operate into New Jersey.
 The Trenton Line terminates at the Trenton Transit Center, and the West Trenton Line terminates at the West Trenton Rail Station in Ewing.

 AirTrain Newark is a monorail connecting the Amtrak/NJ Transit station on the Northeast Corridor to the airport's terminals and parking lots.

 Some private bus carriers still remain in New Jersey.
 Most of these carriers operate with state funding to offset losses and state owned buses are provided to these carriers, of which Coach USA companies make up the bulk.
 Other carriers include private charter and tour bus operators that take gamblers from other parts of New Jersey, New York City, Philadelphia, and Delaware to the casino resorts of Atlantic City.